Transporter associated with antigen processing: Peptide transport

 TAP-mediated peptide transport is a multistep process.
 The peptide-binding pocket is formed by TAP-1 and TAP-2.
 Association with TAP is an ATP-independent event, 'in a fast bimolecular association step, peptide binds to TAP, followed by a slow isomerisation of the TAP complex'.
 It is suggested that the conformational change in structure triggers ATP hydrolysis and so initiates peptide transport.

 Both nucleotide-binding domains (NBDs) are required for peptide translocation, as each NBD cannot hydrolyse ATP alone.
 The exact mechanism of transport is not known; however, findings indicate that ATP binding to TAP-1 is the initial step in the transport process, and that ATP bound to TAP-1 induces ATP binding in TAP-2.
 It has also been shown that undocking of the loaded MHC class I is linked to the transport cycle of TAP caused by signals from the TAP-1 subunit.

-Transport of mRNA out of the nucleus

-Yeast protein Mex67p and human NXF1, also-called TAP, are the two best-characterized NXFs (nuclear transport factors).
-TAPs mediate the interaction of the messenger ribonucleoprotein particle (mRNP) and the nuclear pore complex (NPC).
-NXFs bear no resemblance to prototypical nuclear transport receptors of the importin–exportin (karyopherin) family and lack the characteristic Ran-binding domain found in all karyopherins.